onnx/onnx/docs/TestCoverage.md

 </details>

+### GRU
-### GRUThere are 3 test cases, listed as following:
+There are 3 test cases, listed as following:
 <details>
 <summary>defaults</summary>